 Key Takeaways

-• Hip labral tears can cause significant pain, instability, and reduced mobility, especially during sports activities, and may go unnoticed if asymptomatic.
+- Hip labral tears can cause pain, instability, and reduced mobility, especially during sports or repetitive activities.

-• Exercises like hip flexor stretches, gluteal stretches, bridge exercises, single-leg balances, and wall sits can help alleviate pain and improve hip stability and mobility after a hip labral tear.
+- Targeted exercises—hip flexor stretches, gluteal stretches, bridge exercises, single-leg balances, wall sits, and side leg lifts—can help reduce pain and improve hip function.

-• Professional guidance is crucial for proper recovery from a hip labral tear; physical therapists provide personalized treatment plans, pain relief strategies, and safer exercise modifications to prevent further injury.
+- Professional guidance is crucial for safe recovery and to prevent further injury.

 Understanding a Hip Labral Tear